bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

 - [LDK 0.0.119][] is a new release of this library for building LN-enabled applications.
-Multiple new features are added, including receiving payments to multi-hop [blinded paths][topic rv routing], along with multiple bug fixes and other improvements.
+Multiple new features are added, including receiving payments to multi-hop [blinded paths][topic rv routing], along with multiple bug fixes and other improvements. {% assign timestamp="56:24" %}

 ## Notable code and documentation changes